maxmurdoch/flock/src/pages/products/hobbyist.md

     * On-demand insurance from £2.95
     * Short-term cover from 1-8 hours
     * Public Liability insurance (£250,000)
-    * Real-time risk assessment
+    * Plan flights up to 10 days in advance
   header: 'Pay-as-you-fly drone insurance for recreational pilots  '
 why:
-  description: >-
-    Enjoy your favourite hobby without worrying about insurance.
-Get covered on-demand for the price of a coffee.
+  description: Get covered on-demand in under 60 seconds with the Flock Cover app.
   list:
     - text: >-
         Flock's pricing is risk-dependent, so the safer you fly, the less you